ecpalm/grizzly_lga/README.md

 by Eric Palm, Erin Landguth, Zachary Holden, Casey Day, Clayton Lamb, Paul Frame, Andrea Morehouse, Garth Mowat, Michael Proctor, Michael Sawaya, Gordon Stenhouse, Jesse Whittington, Katherine Zeller

-Enclosed are data and code to do the steps outlined below.
-The actual GPS locations of grizzly bear genetic samples are not included at the request of data owners.
-Therefore, steps that require spatial locations (covariate extractions along straight lines and least cost paths between pairwise locations) use example datasets with randomly generated locations.
-All other steps use real data from the analysis.

 Please open the `grizzly_lga.Rproj` file to start RStudio before opening individual code files to ensure that relative file paths in the code work correctly.

 Here is a list of code files with descriptions: